IntroductionThis is a beach front campsite in a farm setting. An ideal location for water sports, including swimming, boating, diving and fishing.

 This is a no exit road.
 You cannot continue on from Fletcher Bay to Stony Bay.

 Access: Unsealed road from Colville.
-There is a ford (water crossing) between Port Jackson and Fletcher Bay that can be difficult to drive across at times of heavy rain.
+There is a ford (water crossing) between Port Jackson and Fletcher Bay that can be difficult to drive across during or after heavy rain.

 NZTM2000 coordinates: E1814079, N5960625